fedidat/HexoSite/source/_posts/80-new-blog-engine.md

 I wanted to get going very fast.
 [Netlify](https://www.netlify.com) imposed itself as the best platform by far, being specialized, comprehensive, and most of all free.

-In no specific order, here are some awesome features of Nelify: a CMS platform with provided auth APIs, a DNS server, automatic LetsEncrypt provisioning, and most of all a process that is too simple: define your deployment as a Github/Gitlab URL, specify a command (`hexo generate` in our case), an output folder (`public` with Hexo) and... that's it!
+In no specific order, here are some awesome features of Nelify: a CMS platform with provided authentication APIs, a DNS server, automatic LetsEncrypt provisioning, and most of all a process that way is too simple: define your deployment as a Github/Gitlab URL, specify a command (`hexo generate` in our case), an output folder (`public` with Hexo) and... that's it!
 Netlify with listen to pushes and deploy your website.
 The concept is genius and just as simple as they claim!

 Now nothing is really free, so let's look at how much lock-in I got myself into.
-Overall, I can go back to Github pages easily anytime, and I could switch to AWS S3 or some VPS with little work.
+Overall, I can go back to Github pages easily anytime, and I could switch to AWS S3 or my VPS with little work.
 As for Hexo,Netlify is transparent and works with anything that generates static content.
 So I'm in a really comfortable position.

-And now excuse me as I just commit and push and let the zero-effort CI/CD take care of the rest.
+Now excuse me as I just commit and push and let the zero-effort CI/CD take care of the rest.
 Thanks for reading!